AlexGoesCode/alexgoescode/readme.md

 I am Vaclav 👋 a Junior Web Developer based in Berlin.

-Currently working on my most recent project "BobbleHeads - twisted e-commerce", which still needs some polishing, better responsivness and a deployment.
+<p>Currently working on my most recent project "BobbleHeads - twisted e-commerce",</p>
+<p>which still needs some polishing, better responsivness and a deployment.</p>

-It is a satirical e-commerce style webshop, selling funny figures of politicians and powerful people.
+<p>It is a satirical e-commerce style webshop,</p>
+<p>selling funny figures of politicians and powerful people.</p>

 You can check the repo here